miu007/LiLabNUS/Join Us!/index.md

 {% include figure.html
    image="images/recruit/postdoc.png"
-   caption="**For postdoc:** If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team."
+   caption="**For postdoctoral applicants:** If you hold a PhD and are eager to further your research career, we invite you to submit your cover letter, CV, and a complete list of publications to our team."
 %}

 {% endcapture %}

 {% capture col2 %}

+{% include figure.html
+   image="images/recruit/postgrad.png"
+   caption="**For PhD candidates:** We accept graduate students who have already been admitted to the NUS School of Medicine Graduate Programme.
+If your research interests align with ours, we encourage you to reach out with your CV, academic transcripts, and a brief statement of research interests."
+%}

+{% endcapture %}

+{% include cols.html col1=col1 col2=col2 %}

+{% capture col1 %}

-{% include profile-card.html
+{% include figure.html
    image="images/recruit/postdoc.png"
-   name="For postdoc"
-   bio="If you hold a PhD and are interested in advancing your research career, please submit your cover letter, CV, and a complete list of publications to our team." show_link=false
+   caption="**For postdoctoral applicants:** If you hold a PhD and are eager to further your research career, we invite you to submit your cover letter, CV, and a complete list of publications to our team."
+%}

+{% endcapture %}

+{% capture col2 %}

+{% include figure.html
+   image="images/recruit/postgrad.png"
+   caption="**For PhD candidates:** We accept graduate students who have already been admitted to the NUS School of Medicine Graduate Programme.
+If your research interests align with ours, we encourage you to reach out with your CV, academic transcripts, and a brief statement of research interests."
 %}

 {% endcapture %}

 {% include cols.html col1=col1 col2=col2 %}

 ### Postdoctoral scholars
 Funding for various postdoctoral opportunities is available on a rolling basis.
 If you are interested our research, you are encouraged to send an inquiry and CV to [ronghui.li@nus.edu.sg](mailto:ronghui.li@nus.edu.sg).
 We are particularly interested in candidates with expertise in cell biology and regenerative medicine, so if you fit this description please be sure to mention it in your inquiry.